galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >
 {: .hands_on}

-The normalized counts should be log-transformed afterward to adjust for the mean-variance relationship.
+The normalized counts should be log-transformed afterwards to adjust for the mean-variance relationship.

 With log-transformation, the differences in the log-values represent log-fold changes in expression.
 Log-transformation focuses on promoting contributions from genes with strong relative differences (e.g. a gene that is expressed at an average count of 50 in cell type A and 10 in cell type B rather than a gene that is expressed at an average count of 1100 in A and 1000 in B).